oda404/memduino/README.md

 ## Windows:
 (broken)
-Compile the source however you like and set the memDuino executeable to run at startup.
+Compile the source however you like and set the meduino executable to run at startup.

 ## Info
 - Only supports RAM values that range from 0 to 99999 (MB) assuming your display has a decimal point.